threatcode/threat-ci-pipeline/README.md

 ## Basic Use

-To use the Salsa Pipeline, the first thing to do is to change the project's setting to make it point to the config file we are going to create later.
+To use the Salsa Pipeline, the first thing to do is to change the project's setting to make it point to the pipeline's config file.
 This can be done on `Settings` -> `CI/CD` (on the expanded menu, don't click on the CI / CD rocket) -> `General Pipelines` -> `Custom CI config path`.

-> :warning: **Note:** On Debian projects, you would normally want to put this file under the `debian/` folder.

-The recommended filename is `debian/salsa-ci.yml`.
+The recommended way is to use `recipes/debian.yml@salsa-ci-team/pipeline`, which refers to a configuration file kept in this repository.

-The second step is to create and commit the file on the path set before with the following content:
+Alternatively, you can set a path (relative to your repository's root), then create and commit a file on that path with the following content:

 ```yaml
 ---